-Aequitas NEO Exchange Inc. and its parent company, Aequitas Innovations Inc., are authorized by the Canadian Securities Administrators (“CSA”) to operate an exchange for listing and trading securities and certain financial products.
+Neo Exchange Inc. and its parent company, Aequitas Innovations Inc., are authorized by the Canadian Securities Administrators (“CSA”) to operate an exchange for listing and trading securities and certain financial products.
 To be authorized, exchanges are “recognized” or exempted from recognition under securities legislation in the jurisdictions in which they operate.

 Recognition & Exemption Orders